 Yes — AI creative testing actually benefits smaller budgets the most because it reduces waste.
 Instead of spending $500 testing 3 mediocre ads you came up with manually, you can spend $500 testing 8 AI-informed variations.
 The key at lower budgets is testing fewer variations with more spend behind each one, not more variations with less spend.

-For a deeper dive, see my guide on how does meta’s andromeda algorithm work — and what should you change?.
+- How does meta’s andromeda algorithm work — and what should you change?

-For a deeper dive, see my guide on meta advantage+ shopping vs manual campaigns: when ai targeting beats human setup.
+- Meta advantage+ shopping vs manual campaigns: when ai targeting beats human setup

-For a deeper dive, see my guide on psychology + ai creative generation: using behavioral science at scale in meta ads.
+- Psychology + ai creative generation: using behavioral science at scale in meta ads

-For a deeper dive, see my guide on ai-generated vs. human creative on meta: real performance data from dtc accounts.
+- Ai-generated vs. human creative on meta: real performance data from dtc accounts

-For a deeper dive, see my guide on meta advantage+ shopping for supplement brands: a practitioner’s playbook.
+- Meta advantage+ shopping for supplement brands: a practitioner’s playbook

-For a deeper dive, see my guide on broad targeting + advantage+ audience: advanced meta ads strategies for 2026.
+- Broad targeting + advantage+ audience: advanced meta ads strategies for 2026

-For a deeper dive, see my guide on how meta’s andromeda algorithm reads creative: a 2026 decoder.
+- How meta’s andromeda algorithm reads creative: a 2026 decoder

-For a deeper dive, see my guide on the meta ai agent stack in 2026: mapping rea, advantage+, and andromeda.
+- The meta ai agent stack in 2026: mapping rea, advantage+, and andromeda

-For a deeper dive, see my guide on meta’s ai business assistant just rolled out to every advertiser — here’s what it actually does (and what it can’t).
+- Meta’s ai business assistant just rolled out to every advertiser — here’s what it actually does (and what it can’t)

-For a deeper dive, see my guide on should you opt out of meta’s advantage+ ai creative auto-tweaks? a 2026 practitioner decision framework.
+- Should you opt out of meta’s advantage+ ai creative auto-tweaks? a 2026 practitioner decision framework

-For a deeper dive, see my guide on meta value rules for audiences: a 2026 practitioner’s guide to bidding by audience worth.
+- Meta value rules for audiences: a 2026 practitioner’s guide to bidding by audience worth

 The Bottom Line